PokhodenkoSA/hpat/tests_perf/README.md

-# HPAT Performance Tests
+# SDC Performance Tests
 There are 2 ways to run performance testing.
 The first one is via the custom runner `runner.py`.
 The second one is through ASV.

 ## 1. Custom run
 #### Preparing:
-1. Manually create Conda environment with installed required packages for HPAT, activate the environment
+1. Manually create Conda environment with installed required packages for SDC, activate the environment
 2. Install `jinja2` for report generating: `conda install jinja2`
-3. Build HPAT via `build_hpat.py` or manually:<br />
+3. Build SDC via `build_hpat.py` or manually:<br />
 `python build_hpat.py --env-dir <activated_env_path> --build-dir <hpat_repo_path>`

 #### Running